BryanPlummer/cite/data_processing_example/README.md

 # Conditional Image-Text Embedding Networks

 The code currently assumes datasets are divided into three hdf5 files named `<split>_imfeats.h5` where `split` takes on the value train, test, or val.
-It assumes it has the following items:
+It assumes the hdf5 files contain the following items:

 1. phrase_features: #num_phrase X 6000 dimensional matrix of phrase features
 2. phrases: array of #num_phrase strings corresponding to the phrase features